scottyschup/ruby-curriculum/language-basics/scope.md

 def extract_cat_age
   # creates a new local variable inside this method; won't add
-  # variable to global scoope; variable will be lost when method is
+  # variable to global scope; variable will be lost when method is
   # over

   cat_age = cat[:age]